Search

 How to Use Stroke Index to Improve Your Game

 Now that you know what the Stroke Index is and how it’s calculated, let’s explore actionable strategies to incorporate it into your game.
 Understanding the stroke index allocation on your course can help you plan your strategy more effectively.
-Understanding the stroke index for a particular hole can influence a golfer’s club selection and overall strategy, as players may adjust their approach based on whether the hole has a high or low stroke index.

 1. Know Your Strengths and Weaknesses